rajansrohit/java-sudoku-solver/README.md

 # Java-Sudoku-Solver
-A Sudoku solver written in Java that uses recursive backtracking and brute force to fill in the empty squares.
+A Sudoku solver written in Java that uses recursive backtracking and brute force to resolve empty squares.

 Grid array stores sudoku grid with "0" for spaces